zitadel/zitadel/docs/docs/concepts/architecture/software.md

 Projections are responsible of normalizing data for the query side or for analytical purpose.
 They generally work by being invoked either through a scheduled spooler or the pub sub subscription.

-When they receive events the will create there normalized object and then store this into the query view and its storage layer.
+When they receive events they will create their normalized object and then store this into the query view and its storage layer.

 #### Queries

-The query side is responsible for answering read request on data.
+The query side is responsible for answering read requests on data.
 It has some unique requirements, which include:

 - It needs to be easy to query